 EDU 200C (3) DHH: Research Methods

 You can be confident that your MSMC program will benefit you and your future students.
 Mount St. Mary's College is proud to be part of a culture of assessment.
 As part of our Mount family, we will ensure that you achieve the skills necessary to successfully enter the education profession.
-You will be joining a team that adopted the Teacher Performance Assessment (TPA) process early and has an outstanding record of candidate success.
+You will be joining a team that has an outstanding record of candidate success.
 You will be guided every step of the way and enjoy personal advisement and attention.
+In addition to the assessment process we use to support our accreditation with the California Commission on Teacher Credentialing (CCTC), we also developed goals and outcomes specific to our masters degree: